LibelleQ/Brastlewark/README.md

 ## Features

 - **Gnome Search**: Users can search for gnomes by their name using the search bar.
+- **Filter** : Users can search with filters
+- **Gnome List**: Gnomes that match the search and filters are displayed in a list.
 - **Favorite Gnome**: Users can add their favorite gnomes to a special list for easy access.
 This feature allows users to personalize their experience and quickly navigate to the gnomes  they are most interested in.
-- **Gnome List**: Gnomes that match the search and filters are displayed in a list.

 ## Approach